Koromix/rygel/web/rekkord.org/pages/start.md

 This command will initialize the repository with a random 256-bit master key.

 After initialization, the **master key** is exported to a binary file, named `master.key` by default (in the current directory).
-You can change the export file with the `--key_file <file>` option, or skip it altogether with `--skip_key`.
+You can change the export file with the `--key_file <file>` option.

 > [!IMPORTANT]
 > You should **store this master key in a secure place**, it can be used to reset user accounts and passwords (see below).
+It cannot be recreated if you lose the file.
 > However, if it leaks, everyone will be able to decrypt your snapshots!

-The **write-only key** (public key) is derived from this master key (secret key).
+Rekkord uses **multiple encryption keys** which are derived from this master key:

+- The *shared key (skey)* is used for auxiliary information (such as the cache ID)
+- The *data key (dkey)* is paired with a *write key (wkey)* for data encryption (snapshot information, directory metadata, file content)
+- The *log key (lkey)* is paired with a *tag key (tkey)*, for the list of snapshots and basic snapshot information

 Rekkord repositories support multiple user accounts.
 A **user account named default** is created when the repository is initialized.
-The master key and the write-key are each encrypted and stored in the repository with two account passwords:
+A subset of the keys mentioned above are encrypted and stored in the repository with two account passwords:

-- *Master password*, which allows writing and reading from the repository
+- *Full password*, which allows writing and reading from the repository
 - *Write-only password*, which can be used to create snapshots but cannot be used to list or restore existing snapshots

 You will need one or the other to use other rekkord commands.
 Please store these passwords securely.